jakemcc/jakemccrary.com/source/_posts/2016-04-09-the-usefulness-of-clojures-cond-arrow.markdown

 In the above example `10` is the `expr` mentioned in the docstring and everything after it are the `clauses`.
 Each clause is a pair made up of a test and a form.
-The value `false` is the form and the function `inc` is the form.
-Since the test evaluates to a false value, the expression is not threaded into the form.
+In this example there is a single clause with the value `false` as the test the function `inc` as the form.
+Since the test evaluates to a false value the expression is not threaded into the form.
 As a result the original expression, `10`, is returned.

 Let's look at an example with a truthy test.